Top 7 Tips for High Porosity Hair

 These types of oils contain a good amount of lipids and fatty acids which are known to penetrate the hair making it softer and shinier.

-Moisturizing (penetrating) oils like Grapeseed, avocado, and coconut oil contain small lipids allowing them to seep into the strand working their magic, these types of oils are fantastic to add to your deep conditioning sessions or simply for a pre-poo/hot oil treatment
+Moisturizing (penetrating) oils like Grapeseed, avocado, and coconut oil contain small lipids allowing them to seep into the strand working their magic, these types of oils are fantastic to add to your deep conditioning sessions or simply for a pre-poo/hot oil treatment.

 Sealing oils are the exact opposite, these oils don’t contain as many lipids and are meant to focus on sealing the scales on the cuticle layer of your hair.
 This ensures better moisture retention and shine, especially when first transitioning when these goals feel impossible.